nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

 Make an HTTP request with a async and fetch() functions to return promises which are handled by .then<br>
 So, requests return promises which are JS objects of data <br>
-The async keyword creates asynchronous functions that will return promises.<br>
+The async keyword creates asynchronous functions that returns promises (so creates a promise).<br>
-The await keyword suspends the program while waiting for a promise to resolve. <br>
+The await keyword suspends the program while wthe promise resolves. <br>

 |4 Common HTTP requests |